nickrallison/NodeVoltageCalculator/README.md

 ---

 The bottleneck is that implementing complex matrices on a TI-84 is much more [Difficult](https://www.youtube.com/watch?v=LVB3_ANZDGQ&ab_channel=MoVoltageMoPower "Example youtube video") than on a library built for it.
-So for any progress, the switch to using TI 84 matrices must be done first.
+So for any progress, the switch to using TI 84 matrices must be done first before implementing AC circuitry logic or progress will have to be reversed.